cinc2023/cinc2023.github.io/pages/poster_instructions.md

 After signing in to the CinC 2023 web portal, go to the **"Poster"** tap under Agenda on the left-hand side of the page.
 Search for your name or poster title, and click the **"Edit"** button under your poster booth.
 {: .text-justify}
 * **Step 3: Edit your poster booth**\
-You will be able to input your information, add your abstract, and upload posters (pdf files, 10 MB max size each) and 3-minute video (mp4 format recommended, 50MB max size).
+You will be able to input your information, add your abstract, and upload posters and 3-minute video.
 If you have additional presenters registered for the conference, you can add them to help manage your poster.
 {: .text-justify}

 ## On mobile app